fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 ![empty tile map](empty_tile_map.png)

-If you look closely, the editor warns us about missing tile set.
+If you look closely, the editor warns us about a missing tile set.
 Find the tile set you've just made and drag'n'drop it from the asset browser to the `Tile Set` field in the inspector.

 ## Tile Map Brush

-There's one more step before we start editing the tile map - we need a brush to paint on the tile map.
+There's one more step before we start editing the tile map—we may want a brush to paint on the tile map.
 Click `+` button in the asset browser and select `TileMapBrush`, set a name for it and click `OK`.
 Now select the tile map scene node and drag'n'drop the brush you've just created to "Active Brush" property.
 This will make it the default brush whenever you edit this tile map node.